 WHO IS RAINCOAST DOG RESCUE SOCIETY?

-RainCoast Dog Rescue Society is a very passionate and dedicated BC non-profit dog rescue organization created in 2014 on Vancouver Island, BC, Canada.
-Co-Founded by Jesse Adams with his deep love, commitment, and never ending passion for helping animals, especially dogs, abroad and at home in Canada.
+RainCoast Dog Rescue Society is a Canadian Non- Profit Society that was co-founded in 2014 by Jesse Adams with his deep love, commitment, and never ending passion for helping animals across Canada.

-RainCoast is a 100% non profit.
-As in all donations, adoption fees, fundraiser earnings and merchandise sales go directly back towards rescuing more dogs and cats, and caring for the rescue dogs and cats we already are caring for here.
-RainCoast is completely volunteer based and does not take any money for personal profit
+RainCoast is a 100% Non Profit Society.
+This means that all donations, adoption fees, fundraiser earnings, and merchandise sales go directly back towards rescuing and rehabilitating more dogs and cats in need, while continuing to support the rescue dogs and cats we already have in our care, and our community programs under our RainCoast PET Project.
+RainCoast is a completely volunteer based organization.

 WHAT DOES RAINCOAST DOG RESCUE SOCIETY DO?